DSR-RHIT/me447-visualizing-data/README.md

 <div id="ref-Tufte1997">

 Tufte, Edward (1997) The decision to launch the space shuttle Challenger.
-In: *Visual and Statistical Thinking: Displays of Evidence for Making Decisions*.
+In: *Visual and statistical thinking: Displays of evidence for making decisions*.
 Cheshire, CT: Graphics Press, 16–31.

 </div>

 <div id="ref-Wainer2000">

 Wainer, Howard (2000) Graphical failures: How to display data badly.
 In:
-*Visual Revelations: Graphical Tales of Fate and Deception from Napoleon Bonaparte to Ross Perot*.
+*Visual revelations: Graphical tales of fate and deception from Napoleon Bonaparte To Ross Perot*.
 Mahwah, NJ: Psychology Press, 11–40.

 </div>

 <div id="ref-Wainer2014">

 Wainer, Howard (2014) Fifteen displays about one thing.
 In: *Medical
-Illuminations: Using Evidence, Visualization, and Statistical Thinking to Improve Healthcare*.
+illuminations: Using evidence, visualization, and statistical thinking to improve healthcare*.
 UK: Oxford University Press, 32–49.

 </div>